snimu/rebasin-results/hlb-CIFAR10/RESULTS.md

 | 12 --- 6x6                         | 1.143 | 1.019 | 112.2% | 0.859 | 0.921 | 93.2% |
 | 12 --- 9x9                         | 1.135 | 1.045 | 108.6% | 0.858 | 0.905 | 94.8% |

+The control model was always trained in exactly the same way, though with the same filter-size as the merged models.
+This means that the variance seen in the control model for different numbers of losses at the same filter-size is due to the random initialization of the model.
+However, clear trends are still visible.

 It is clear that using `MergeMany` as a form of pre-training does not improve performance.
+In fact, increasing the number of models that are merged decreases the performance of the merged model (which is not surprising, given that merging is used as a form of pre-training here, and more models mean worse performance in the pre-trained model).
+Increasing the filter-size, on the other hand, doesn't affect the performance difference between the merged model and the control model.

+In general, **`MergeMany` doesn't work for pre-training / initialization.**

-However, if a few models were trained for 5 epochs in one location, merged, and then for another *10 epochs* at another location, that would likely improve performance compared to simply training for 10 epochs, though it seems like using more models for that is worse, not better, and simply not merging before continuing the training would be even better.
+However, if a few models were trained for 5 epochs in one location, merged, and then for another *10 epochs* at another location, that would likely improve performance compared to simply training for 10 epochs.
+In other words, using distributed training with `MergeMany` will likely increase performance relative to simply training for a lower number of epochs in one location.

+On the other hand, it seems like using more models for that is worse, not better, and simply not merging before continuing the training would be even better.
+So even for this purpose, `MergeMany` doesn't seem to be useful (for the given architecture, at least).

 There is a caveat to give here: all of these models were trained on the same data.
 Results might be different if the models were trained on different data each.